Jewish Life and Learning

 Our Jewish Studies program offers a diverse, inclusive exploration of Jewish texts, history, philosophy, and culture.
 We blend traditional and contemporary approaches, emphasizing critical thinking and relevance to modern life.
 Key Program Elements:

 Our curriculum encourages students to engage deeply with Jewish heritage while developing their own perspectives and identities.
 The program is also enriched by the diversity of our community, and collaborative efforts across disciplines and department.
-For a full list of offerings, please visit our curriculum guide here.
+For a full list of offerings, please visit our Curriculum Guide.

 Education Beyond Classroom Walls